rubyfu/RubyFu/module_0x1__basic_ruby_kungfu/string.md

 end
 ```

-And as PoC, I've used the same previous one
+Then as PoC, I've used the same previous one
 ```ruby
 #!/usr/bin/env ruby
 # Level 1